Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 concepts

-keeping sensations gives memory.
-Thinking is characterized by the compilation of general concepts, judgments and conclusions.
-A special form of intellectual activity is nous (reason), brought in from outside in the form of divine mind.
+the recording of sensations gives memory.
+Thinking is characterized by the formation of general concepts, judgments and conclusions.
+A special form of intellectual activity is nous (mind), introduced from the outside in the form of divine reason.
 Thus, the soul manifests itself in various abilities for activity: nourishing, feeling, rational.
-Higher abilities arise from the lower ones and on their basis.
-The primary cognitive ability of a person is sensation, it takes the form of sensually perceived objects without their matter, just as "wax takes the impression of a seal without iron."
-Sensations leave a trace in the form of representations - images of those objects that previously acted on the senses.
+Higher abilities arise from and on the basis of lower ones.
+The primary cognitive ability of a person is sensation; it takes the forms of sensory objects without their matter, just as “wax takes the impression of a seal without iron.”
+Sensations leave a trace in the form of ideas - images of those objects that previously acted on the senses.
 Aristotle showed that these images are connected in three directions: by similarity, by contiguity and contrast, thereby indicating the main types of connections - associations of mental phenomena.
-Aristotle believed that the knowledge of man is possible only through the knowledge of the universe and existence.
+Aristotle believed that knowledge of man is possible only through knowledge of the Universe and existence.

-the order in it.
-Thus, at the first stage psychology acted as the science of the soul.
+the order existing in it.
+Thus, at the first stage psychology acted as a science of the soul.

-5. In the era of the Middle Ages, the idea was established that the soul is a divine, supernatural principle, and therefore the study of mental life should be subordinated to the tasks of theology.
+5. In the Middle Ages, the idea was established that the soul is a divine, supernatural principle, and therefore the study of mental life should be subordinated to the tasks of theology.

-Only the external side of the soul, which is turned towards the material, can yield to human judgment.
+Only the outer side of the soul, which is turned to the material, can be subject to human judgment.

-the world.
-The greatest mysteries of the soul are only accessible in religious (mystical) experience.
+to the world.
+The greatest mysteries of the soul are accessible only V religious (mystical) experience.

 6. Since the 17th century a new era begins in the development of psychological knowledge.
-AT connection with the development of natural
+IN connection with the development of natural

-began to study the patterns of human consciousness.
+began to study the laws of human consciousness.
 The ability to think and feel is called consciousness.
 Psychology began to develop as a science of consciousness.
-It is characterized by attempts to comprehend the spiritual world of a person mainly from general philosophical, speculative positions, without the necessary experimental base.
-R. Descartes(1596-1650) comes to the conclusion about the difference between the soul of a person and his body: "the body by its nature is always divisible, while the spirit is indivisible."
+It is characterized by attempts to comprehend the human spiritual world primarily from general philosophical, speculative positions, without the necessary experimental basis.
+R. Descartes(1596-1650) comes to the conclusion about the difference between the human soul and his body: “the body is by its nature always divisible, while the spirit is indivisible.”
 However, the soul is capable of producing movements in the body.
-This contradictory dualistic teaching gave rise to a problem called psychophysical: how are the bodily (physiological) and mental (mental) processes in a person?
-Descartes created a theory explaining behavior on the basis of mechani-
+This contradictory dualistic teaching gave rise to a problem called psychophysical: how are bodily (physiological) And mental (mental) processes in a person?
+Descartes created a theory that explains behavior based on mechanics.

-static model.
-According to this model, the information delivered by the senses is sent along the sensory nerves to the holes in the brain, which these nerves expand, which allows the "animal souls" located in the brain to flow through the thinnest tubes - the motor nerves - into the muscles, which inflate, which leads to withdrawal of the irritated limb, or causes one or another action to be performed.
-Thus, there is no need to resort to soul to explain how simple behavioral acts arise.
-Descartes laid the foundations for the deterministic (causal) concept of behavior with its central idea of a reflex as a natural motor response of the body to external physical stimulation.
-This Cartesian dualism - the body, acting mechanically, and the "reasonable soul" that controls it, localized in the brain.
-Thus, the concept of "Soul" began to turn into the concept of "Mind", and later - into the concept of "Consciousness".
-The famous Cartesian phrase "I think, therefore I am" became the basis of the postulate, which asserted that the first thing a person discovers in himself is his own consciousness.
-The existence of consciousness is the chief and absolute fact, and the main task of psychology is to analyze the state and content of consciousness.
-On the basis of this postulate, psychology began to develop - it made psychology its subject consciousness.
+stic model.
+According to this model, information delivered by the senses is sent along sensory nerves to openings in the brain, which these nerves dilate, allowing the "animal souls" in the brain to flow out through tiny tubes - motor nerves - into the muscles, which inflate, which leads to withdrawal of the irritated limb or forces one to perform one or another action.
+Thus, there was no need to resort To soul to explain how simple behavioral acts arise.
+Descartes laid the foundations for the deterministic (causal) concept of behavior with its central idea of reflex as a natural motor response of the body to external physical stimulation.
+This Cartesian dualism - a body that acts mechanically, and the “intelligent soul” that controls it, localized in the brain.
+Thus, the concept of “Soul” began to turn into the concept of “Mind”, and later into the concept of “Consciousness”.
+The famous Cartesian phrase “I think, therefore I exist” became the basis of the postulate that the first thing a person discovers in himself is his own consciousness.
+The existence of consciousness is the main And an absolute fact and the main task of psychology is to analyze the state and content of consciousness.
+On the basis of this postulate, psychology began to develop - it made its subject consciousness.

-7. Attempt to reconnect the body and human soul, separated by the teachings of Descartes, was undertaken by the Dutch philosopher Spinoza(1632 -1677).
-There is no special spiritual principle, it is always one of the manifestations of an extended substance (matter).
+7. An attempt to reconnect the body And the soul of man, divided by the teachings of Descartes, was undertaken by the Dutch philosopher Spinoza(1632 -1677).
+There is no special spiritual principle; it is always one of the manifestations of extended substance (matter).

 Soul and body are determined by the same material causes.
-Spinoza believed that such an approach makes it possible to consider the phenomena of the psyche with the same accuracy. and objectivity, as lines and surfaces are considered in geometry.
+Spinoza believed that this approach makes it possible to consider mental phenomena with the same accuracy And objectivity, the way lines and surfaces are viewed in geometry.

-Thinking is an eternal property of substance (matter, nature), therefore, to a certain extent, thinking is also inherent in stone, and animals, and is largely inherent in man, manifesting itself in the form of intellect and will at the human level.
+Thinking is an eternal property of substance (matter, nature), therefore, to a certain extent, thinking is also inherent in stone, And animals, and is largely inherent in humans, manifesting itself in the form of intellect and will at the human level.

-8. German philosopher G. Leibniz(1646-1716), rejecting the equality of the psyche and consciousness established by Descartes, introduced the concept about unconscious psyche.
-AT the human soul continuously goes on the hidden work of mental
+8. German philosopher G. Leibniz(1646-1716), rejecting the equality of psyche and consciousness established by Descartes, introduced the concept O unconscious psyche.
+IN the human soul continuously undergoes hidden work of mental

 Psychological concepts

-forces - countless "small perceptions" (perceptions).
-Conscious desires and passions arise from them.
+forces - countless “small perceptions” (perceptions).
+From them arise conscious desires and passions.

-9. The term "empirical psychology" was introduced by the German philosopher of the XVIII century X. Wolf to designate a direction in psychological science, the basic principle of which is to observe specific mental phenomena, classify them and establish a regular connection between them that can be verified by experience.
-English philosopher J. Locke (1632-1704) considers the human soul as passive, but capable of to perception of the environment, comparing it with a blank slate on which nothing is written.
-Under the influence of sensory impressions, the human soul, awakening, is filled with simple ideas, begins to think, that is, to form complex ideas.
-In the language of psychology, Locke introduced the concept of "association" - a connection between mental phenomena, in which the actualization of one of them entails the appearance of another.
-So psychology began to study how, by association of ideas, a person is aware of the world around him.
-The study of the relationship between the soul and the body is finally inferior to the study of mental activity and consciousness.
+9. The term “empirical psychology” was introduced by the 18th century German philosopher X. Wolf to denote a direction in psychological science, the main principle of which is to observe specific mental phenomena, classify them and establish an experimentally verifiable natural connection between them.
+English philosopher J. Locke (1632-1704) views the human soul as passive, but capable To perception of the environment, comparing it to a blank board on which nothing is written.
+Under the influence of sensory impressions, the human soul, awakening, is filled simple ideas, begins to think, that is, to form complex ideas.
+Locke introduced the concept of “association” into the language of psychology - a connection between mental phenomena in which the actualization of one of them entails the appearance of another.
+So psychology began to study how, through the association of ideas, a person becomes aware of the world around him.
+The study of the relationship between soul and body is finally inferior to the study of mental activity and consciousness.

 Locke believed that there are two sources of all human knowledge: the first source is the objects of the external world, the second is the activity of a person’s own mind.
-The activity of the mind, thinking is known with the help of a special inner feeling - reflection.
-Reflection - according to Locke - is "observation to which the mind exposes its activity", this is the focus of a person's attention on the activity of his own soul.
-Mental activity can proceed, as it were, at two levels: processes of the first level - perception, thoughts, desires (every person and child has them); processes of the second level - observation or "contemplation" of these perceptions, thoughts, desires (this is only for mature people who reflect on themselves, cognize their spiritual experiences and states).
-This method of introspection becomes an important means of studying the mental activity and consciousness of people.
+The activity of the mind and thinking is cognized with the help of a special internal feeling - reflection.
+Reflection, according to Locke, is “observation to which the mind subjects its activity”; it is the directing of a person’s attention to the activity of his own soul.
+Mental activity can proceed, as it were, at two levels: processes of the first level - perceptions, thoughts, desires (every person and child has them); second level processes - observation or “contemplation” of these perceptions, thoughts, desires (only mature people who reflect on themselves, recognize their mental experiences and states).
+This method of introspection is becoming an important means of studying the mental activity and consciousness of people.

-10. Separation of psychology into an independent science happened in the 60s 19th century It was connected with the creation of special research institutions - psychological laboratories and institutes, departments in higher educational institutions, as well as the introduction of an experiment to study mental phenomena.
+10. Separation of psychology as an independent science happened in the 60s XIX century It was tied With the creation of special research institutions - psychological laboratories and institutes, departments in higher education educational institutions, as well as with the introduction of experiments to study mental phenomena.
 The first version of experimental psychology as an independent

-The most important scientific discipline was the physiological psychology of the German scientist W. Wundt (1832-1920).In 1879, Wundt opened the world's first experimental psychological laboratory in Leipzig.
+The main scientific discipline was the physiological psychology of the German scientist W. Wundt (1832-1920).In 1879, in Leipzig, Wundt opened the world's first experimental psychological laboratory.

 Soon, in 1885, V. M. Bekhterev organized a similar laboratory in Russia.

-In the field of consciousness, Wundt believed, there is a special mental causality that is subject to scientific objective research.
-Consciousness was divided into mental structures, the simplest elements: sensations, images and feelings.
-The role of psychology, according to Wundt, is to give as detailed a description of these elements as possible.
-"Psychology- it is the science of the structures of consciousness"- this direction is called structuralist approach.
-We used the method of introspection, self-observation.
+In the field of consciousness, Wundt believed, a special mental causality operates, subject to scientific objective research.
+Consciousness was divided into mental structures, the simplest elements: sensations, images And feelings.
+The role of psychology, according to Wundt, is to provide as detailed a description of these elements as possible.
+"Psychology- it is the science of the structures of consciousness"- this direction was called structuralist approach.
+We used the method of introspection and self-observation.

 Psychological